MorillonLab/Prostate-kmer-signatures/README.md

  2. **ROC-AUC_for_genes.R**: Infers a signature using conventional gene expression counting.
 The script starts from a gene expression table in the Discovery Set, then performs selection using DE-seq and stability selection using penalized logistic regression.
 The signature is then used to build a predictor in the Validation Set.

  3. **ROC-AUC_for_random_contigs.R**: This script does the same as ROC-AUC_for_contigs.R but each RNA contig is quantified in the Validation Set using a set of randomly sampled kmers.

+ 4. **Jellyfish_counting_TCGA.pdf** : This file describes the tool and the asociated comand line used for the K-mer counting in TCGA-PRAD